-Actions Detail the key actions you'll take this year to reach your annual target listed above Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Timeframe This is optional however is useful to help with your planning How will you measure success?
+Actions Detail the key actions you'll take this year to reach your annual target listed above Who is Responsible Resources Required Timeframe This is optional however is useful to help with your planning How will you measure success?
 Think about what you expect to see at the end of the year and detail the measurements you'll use to check on your progress.
 You'll want to reference the success measures from your strategic plan template.
-Regulation 9(1)(d) regulation o(1)(0) Regulation 9(1)(c) Regulation 9(1)(d) We will implement the necessary curriculum refresh changes through the ongoing development Principal/DP School's Local Curriculum Document On-going Throughout the Teacher planning and implementation of programmes will reflect local curriculum documents, refreshed curriculum documents and will be responsive to the needs of aakonga. - of our local school curriculum and relationship with whanau and Lead Teachers Leadership Unit Allocation year Progress of students against progressions. tangata whenua.
-Teaching Staff Leadership Offic Allocation PLD Budget We will build awareness and grow understanding of Te Maataiaho with Kaiako and our school Principal Lead Teachers Operations Budget On-going Throughout the year Kaiako will have a good knowledge of the Refreshed curriculum and will be implementing this in class programmes. community.
-Staffing (FTTE) allocation Our school community will be informed of the changes due to the Refreshed curriculum and the timeframes.
-Te Maataiaho Curriculum Document Our reporting formats will be revised to come in-line with the new NZ education direction.
+Regulation 9(1)(b) Regulation 9(1)(c) Regulation 9(1)(c) piariiiig Regulation 9(1)(d) We will implement the necessary curriculum refresh changes through the ongoing development Principal/DP School's Local Curriculum Document On-going Throughout the Teacher planning and implementation of programmes will reflect local curriculum documents, refreshed curriculum documents and will be responsive to the needs of aakonga. - of our local school curriculum and relationship with whanau and tangata whenua.
+Lead Teachers Teaching Staff Leadership Unit Allocation year Progress of students against progressions in the phases: Phase 1 - Yr 1 - 3, Phase 2 - Yrs 4 - 6, Phase 3 - Year 7 & 8.

+We will build awareness and grow understanding with our school community of Te Maataiaho, Principal Lead Teachers PLD Budget On-going Throughout the year Kaiako will have a good knowledge of the Refreshed curriculum and will be implementing this in class programme through Literacy and Mathematics sessions, communication channels such as school newsletter, class Operations Budget !
+Our school community will be informed of the changes due to the Refreshed curriculum and the timeframes. communications.
+Staffing (FTTE) allocation !
 We will engage in ongoing Ministry of Education professional development opportunities about Te Maataiaho for school leaders and Kaiako.
-Principal/DP All Staff English Refresh Document Maths & Stats Refresh Document Common Practice Model Science, Technology & Arts Refresh Documents On-going Throughout the year 4 June School leaders and curriculum leaders will attend MOE PLD opportunities.
-All teaching staff will attend Kaahui Ako teacher only day and within school teacher only day.
-We will engage in ongoing local Kaahui Ako professional development opportunities and workstreams about Te Maataiaho for school leaders and Kaiako.
-Curriculum Lead Teachers Across School & Within-School Kaahui Lead Teachers Monique - Ngaati Tamaoho Educational leader Literacy & Communication & Maths Strategy The Te Maataiaho Implementation support pack and on-line resources Timetabling for release/observation/modelling Assessment resources Funding of Teacher Aides Meeting allocation On-going Throughout the yea School leaders and curriculum leaders will attend Kaahui Ako professional development opportunities on Te Maataiaho.
-Leaders will share their new knowledge with the rest of the staff.
+Principal/DP All Staff Te Maataiaho Curriculum Document English Refresh Document On-going Throughout the year School leaders and curriculum leaders will attend MOE PLD opportunities.
+All teaching staff will attend Kaahui Ako teacher only day and within school teacher only day. na kalako.
+Maths & Stats Refresh Document 29 Jan 3 June Further day TBC Within school teacher only day.
+We will engage in ongoing local Kaahui Ako professional Curriculum Lead Common Practice Model On-going All staff will attend Maths No Problem Professional Development and subsequent PLD. development opportunities and workstreams about Te Maataiaho Teachers Science, Technology & Arts Refresh Documents Throughout the School leaders and curriculum leaders will attend Kaahui Ako for school leaders and Kaiako.
+Across School & Literacy & Communication & Maths Strategy yea professional development opportunities on Te Maataiaho.
+I Within-School Kaahui Lead The Te Maataiaho Implementation support pack and on-line resources !
+Leaders will share their new knowledge with the rest of the I Teachers Timetabling for release/observation/modelling ! staff.
+Monique - Ngaati Tamaoho Assessment resources !
 We will work with the Ngaati Tamaoho Education Lead to build knowledge and skill in the delivery of our Local Curriculum.
-We will use the progressions model and 'Understand, Know and Do' elements in the design of our existing learning programmes.
+J Educational leader Funding of Teacher Aides !
+Curriculum.
+Meeting allocation !
+We will revise our Assessment schedules and reporting formats to address MOE changes to Assessment and Reporting requirements.
 Teaching Staff On-going Throughout the year MOE Timeframes Planning documents and learning programmes will use the elements: Understand, Know and Do and the progressions.
+New Assessment resources will be used to assess and monitors student progress and achievement. · !
+Our reporting formats will be revised to come in-line with the new NZ education direction.
 The school is prepared for full implementation of the Refreshed curriculum as directed by the Ministry of Education timeframes.